 Interview with Samantha Sanchez

-TechBridge is excited to host our inaugural National Social Justice Summit on March 24th, 2022.
-We invite social justice advocates, Corporate Social Responsibility staff, and pro bono stakeholders to this one-day event to collaborate on their organizations’ social justice efforts through a lens of how technology and data can empower their work.
-We are thrilled to introduce Samantha Sanchez (she/her), Director, Social Justice pillar at TechBridge, as our Emcee.
-Get to know her and the summit below.
+TechBridge is excited to host our inaugural National Social Justice Summit on .
+We invite social justice advocates, corporate social responsibility staff, and pro bono stakeholders to this one-day event to collaborate on their organizations’ social justice efforts through a lens of how technology and data can empower their work.
+We are thrilled to introduce Samantha Sanchez (she/her), Director, Social Justice pillar at TechBridge, as our emcee.
+Get to know her and the summit in this post.

 - How did you first become aware of the need for social justice?